PEGCETACOPLAN INJ,SOLN

 - Counseling provided on potential risks vs benefits of treatment and the use of effective contraception during therapy and for 40 days after stopping treatment

-- Monitor for signs of neovascular AMD due to increased rates associated with clinical trial use
+- Patients should be monitored for signs of neovascular AMD due to increased rates of neovascular (wet) AMD or choroidal neovascularization associated with use in clinical trials

-- If anti-VEGF is required, administer separately from pegcetacoplan administration
+- If anti-Vascular Endothelial Growth Factor (anti-VEGF) is required, it should be given separately from pegcetacoplan administration

 Indication